 SOCCER SPEED TRAINING – WHEN TO FOCUS ON SPRINT ABILITIES

-Which commonalities do Antonio Valencia, Gareth Bale and Aaron Lennon share? – For one thing all of them are players for some of the top club teams in Europe.
-For another thing they are the three fastest players in 2016 in professional soccer, according to a FIFA survey.
-Antonio Valencia even reaches a maximum velocity of 35,1 km/h!
+What connects Ante Rebic and Christiano Ronaldo? - Not only are they both part of what are likely to be major transfers this summer, but, according to statistics, they are the two fastest players at the past FIFA World Cup 2018.
+Both reached a maximum velocity of 34,0 km/h!
 These numbers are not only impressive, but also cause trouble for opposing defenders on a regular basis.
 Foundation for this performance is an excellent speed ability.
 But how do you actually work on your sprint ability?
 This article will help you, to understand the role of sprint training in soccer.

 The role of speed training